solliancenet/MCW-Migrate-Linux-OSS-DB-to-Azure/Whiteboard design session/WDS trainer guide - Migrate and modernize case for Linux and OSS DB to Azure.md

     Azure Kubernetes Service (AKS) is another potential option for hosting applications.
 For Terra Firm, this may not be the best option as it would likely require a redesign of the applications to host in AKS.
 If Azure App Service doesn't meet their requirements, then AKS may offer an alternative that fits better.

     If they are willing to redesign their applications, then serverless hosting with Azure Functions could be a consideration.
 The applications would not be able to be hosted in Azure Functions as they are currently written.
-This would be applicable to any backend REST APIs they have and not as much to the front end web applications.
+This would be applicable to any backend REST APIs they have and not as much to the front-end web applications.
 The primary benefit of Azure Functions is that it can reduce the amount of source code the development team must write and maintain.
 Also, given the security requirements of Terra Firm, they would need to use dedicated hosting so it would cost similar to using App Service for hosting the original application.

 ## Customer quote (to be read back to the attendees at the end)